rust-windowing/winit/src/changelog/unreleased.md

   to send specific data to be processed on the main thread.
 - Changed `EventLoopProxy::send_event` to `EventLoopProxy::wake_up`, it now
   only wakes up the loop.
-- On Web, slightly improve accuracy of `DeviceEvent::MouseMotion`.
 - `ApplicationHandler::create|destroy_surfaces()` was split off from
   `ApplicationHandler::resumed/suspended()`.